Bayesian model selection in additive partial linear models via locally adaptive splines: Introduction

 \section{Introduction}

-An additive partial linear model (APLM) generalizes both a standard linear model and a nonparametric additive model in that it combines both linear and nonlinear additive components in the framework of an additive regression model.
-Let $Y\in\mathbb R$ be a response variable, let ${\cal X}=(X_1,\dots,X_p)^\T \in \mathbb{R}^p$ be a $p$-dimensional quantitative predictor vector, and let ${\cal Z}=(Z_1,\dots,Z_q)^\T \in \mathbb{R}^q$ be a $q$-dimensional predictor vector that may be either quantitative or categorical.
+An additive partial linear model (APLM) generalizes both a standard linear model and a nonparametric additive model by combining both linear and nonlinear additive components in the framework of an additive regression model.
+Let $Y\in\mathbb R$ be a response variable, let ${\cal X}=(X_1,\dots,X_p)^\T \in \mathbb{R}^p$ be a $p$-dimensional continuous predictor vector, and let ${\cal Z}=(Z_1,\dots,Z_q)^\T \in \mathbb{R}^q$ be a $q$-dimensional predictor vector that may be either continuous or discrete.
 An APLM is written as

 where $\alpha$ is an intercept term, $f_1,\dots,f_p$ are unknown functions corresponding to $X_1,\dots,X_p$, $\beta_1,\dots,\beta_q$ are coefficients corresponding to $Z_1,\dots,Z_q$, and $\epsilon$ is a Gaussian random error independent of the predictors $({\cal X}, {\cal Z})$ with mean zero and finite variance $\sigma^2$.
 The identifiability of $f_1,\dots,f_p$ in~(\ref{eqn:aplm}) is assured by the restriction ${\rm E}[f_j(X_j)]=0$ for $j=1,\dots,p$ \citep{xue:09,huan:etal:10}.
 The APLM in~(\ref{eqn:aplm}) is a useful compromise between the simplicity of a linear model and the flexibility of a nonparametric additive model, especially when the model involves categorical predictors.
 (A fully nonparametric additive structure for dummy variables associated with the categorical predictors reduces to a linear model.)
 Suppose that some additive components, $f_j$, are zero, linear, or nonlinear, while some coefficients, $\beta_k$, are zero or not.
-In this paper, we consider model selection for the APLM in~(\ref{eqn:aplm}), where nonzero additive components are distinguished from zero components, the nonzero nonlinear additive components, $f_j$, are data-adaptively estimated to account for the locally varying curvature of the functions, and it is simultaneously determined whether each $f_j$ can be further simplified as a strictly linear function to avoid overfitting.
+In this paper, we consider model selection for the APLM in~(\ref{eqn:aplm}), where nonzero additive components are distinguished from zero components while it is simultaneously determined whether each $f_j$ can be further simplified as a strictly linear function via locally adaptive estimation.